Ken DeLand Jr., U.S. college student reported missing in France, has been located in Spain: "He is alive"

 His father, Ken DeLand Sr., told CNN on Friday that he'd just spoken with his son.

-"He is alive — that's all I can say," he told CNN without elaborating.
+"He is alive — that's all I can say," he told CNN.

 The website created by his family to help publicize the search now says: "KENNY HAS BEEN FOUND.
 We will update with more information as we get it!
 THANK YOU to everyone for helping us bring Kenny home!"